0yapunpun/toDoApp/README.md

 By default it's stablished an assignment called General tasks.
 The data of the assignmets and the tasks it's stored in the LocalStorage.
 Each time is recharged the page it's generated from the localStorage information.

 ## Features
-* Visual track of assignments and tasks.
+* Add assignments with multiple tasks
 * Save information in LocalStorage.
 * Responsive design.

 ## Built With
 * HTML